interep-project/docs/docs/api.md

 -   `id`: unique identifier among all member entities,
 -   `identityCommitment`: Semaphore identity commitment,
--   `root`: root hash of the tree when adding this member,
 -   `index`: index of the tree leaf,
 -   `group`: link to the onchain group entity.